 Arkki School organizes exhibitions of the student works.
 The works are usually handed out to the students in the end of each term.
 The works from the exhibitions or courses have to be taken from the school when told.
 The school does not have space to store all the old student works.

 The student works can be used by the school (for example in posters, information booklets, articles or web pages) before they are given to the students.
 The school has the right to store some works to its own exhibitions with the student´s permission.
 The students or their parents have the right to forbid the use of the student works in the school’s publications.
 There is a field in the enrollment form where one can give or deny the permission.
-When the permission is given once, it lasts until the end of the studies unless it´s cancelled.
+Once the permission is granted, it lasts until the end of the studies unless cancelled.